 Another deadline for filing Canadian Income Tax returns has come and gone which brings to mind the expression, “two things in life are certain: death and taxes”.

-Tax Debt and Bankruptcy
+Your Tax Debt and Bankruptcies

 When a bankruptcy or consumer proposal is filed:

 - tax debts such as income tax, GST/HST, source deductions and director’s liabilities,

 - collection by Canada Revenue Agency such as

 - owing more than $200,000 in personal income tax

-If you want to find out more about your options to deal with tax debt contact us at 905-427-6647.
+If you want to find out about options for taxes owed contact us at 905-427-6647.